mcosovic/JuliaGrid.jl/docs/src/man/optimalflow.md

 # [Optimal Power Flow](@id runopf)

 JuliaGrid is based on common network elements and benefits the [unified branch model](@ref branchmodel) to perform the optimal power flow analysis.
-JuliaGrid supports the only the optimal DC power flow model, which is obtained by linearisation of the non-linear model.
+JuliaGrid supports only the optimal DC power flow model, which is obtained by linearisation of the non-linear model.

 ---